-- 1. Several central locations (LPP Site #11, 1 and 3) and possibly one new location near the outflow be monitored by LPP volunteers with an effort to maintain a long-term monitoring record.
+- Several central locations (LPP Site #11, 1 and 3) and possibly one new location near the outflow be monitored by LPP volunteers with an effort to maintain a long-term monitoring record.
 Some of these sites may or may not be currently sampled.
 Long-term monitoring records are important to assess the effect of external drivers on the nutrient status of the lake. - 2.
 The efforts used to collect bacteria data could be directed at other issues such as: - Education towards aspects of nearshore (shoreline) management. - Useful inventories such as areas where aquatic plants grow to assess whether the extent of plant beds are changing. - Long-term records of water levels and/or temperature. - 3.
 Late summer monitoring of dissolved oxygen in the deepest location and in isolated bays where the depths are greater than 7-8 m (see page 11 of Clark (2018) report for a map) may provide additional information to address the potential for algal blooms.
 After areas are identified as having the oxygen depleted at the bottom (with measured oxygen profiles) in year one, there can be samples taken 1 meter from the bottom in subsequent years to assess whether or not there are elevated phosphorus concentrations in the bottom water. - 4.
-All efforts should be made to ensure that invasive species do notenter the watershed.
+All efforts should be made to ensure that invasive species do not enter the watershed.
 There are many organizations that provide guidance on invading species, e.g. The Federation of Ontario Cottagers' Associations. https://foca.on.ca/aquatic-invasive-species-program/

 Additional years of LPP results have become available since Clark's report was published in 2018.
-These additional data are included in Appendix A along with all historical LPP data for Manitouwabing Lake.
+These additional data are available through the Lake Partner Program open data website.